-Catch some June sunshine in Sicily and witness the Rito della Luce (Rite of Light) spiritual festival which this year (2015) takes place on 21st June.
+Catch some June sunshine in Sicily and witness the Rito della Luce (Rite of Light) spiritual festival which takes place in June.

 Castel di Tusa on Sicily’s north east coast sees the Rito della Luce festival which coincides with the summer solstice.
 The festival is based around an impressive 30m high steel pyramid installation where poetry, music and dancing take place and participants are encouraged to choose the right path.

 From Castel di Tusa, visit the site of the ancient city of Halesa, found three miles up the hillside.
 Now in ruins, the city was created by the Elymnian Greeks who were thought to be refugees from the ancient city of Troy, described in Homer’s epic poem, the Iliad.